andrea-calligaris/ff8-sounds-catalog/sound-information.md

   - Timber mission: party jumping on top of trains.
   - Sewer: jumping off the wheel.
   - D-District Prison: Squall jumps down to help Zell.
+  - Battle of the Gardens: Zell's happy that Squall lends him the ring.
 - `2181 common_ambush`: Dollet exam: injured Dollet soldier appears out of nowhere.
 Dream #2: Esthar soldiers ambush.
 - `2159 common_metallic_bang`: X-ATM092 lands after jumping down from the tower.
 X-ATM092 gets up again after the first fight.
 Dream #2: the hatch breaks and opens when the Esthar soldier steps over it; the second and third hatches open after the vibrations from the boulder crashing; the pushed boulder creates a cavity.
 - `2206 tension`: TV Station: Edea talks to Seifer.
 Dream #2: player must decide between the blue and the red switch.
 Irvine is about to take the shot.